pontesda/Portfolio/README.md

 Below you will find current projects I have created the C++ Language.

-The purpose of this site is to showcase my skills while inspiring other students to create a similiar portfolio for their personal advancement.
+The purpose of this page is to showcase my skills while collaborating with other developers around the world.

 Cheers!